VisualFP/docs/SA/design_concept/content/poc/options.typ

 = Implementation Options

-In preparation for the PoC implementation, different implementation options were considered.
+In preparation for the #ac("PoC") implementation, different implementation options were considered.

 The following sections describe in which areas multiple options were considered, and